rizqijune/riztail/README.md

 yarn prod or yarn build // or pnpm prod
 ```

-All dev files are present in `src` folder.
+All dev files are present in `dev` folder.
 The build version can be found in `build` folder after running `yarn build` command.

 ## Configuration